MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxevents/nc-acxevents-evt_acx_event_enable.md

 UID: NC:acxevents.EVT_ACX_EVENT_ENABLE
 tech.root: audio
 title: EVT_ACX_EVENT_ENABLE
-ms.date: 12/09/2021
+ms.date: 12/13/2021
 targetos: Windows
-description: TBD - The EVT_ACX_EVENT_ENABLE callback is used by the driver to add functionality when an ACX Event is being enabled TBD?
+description: The EVT_ACX_EVENT_ENABLE callback is used by the driver to add functionality when the ACX engine is requesting that an ACX Event is enabled.
 prerelease: true
 req.assembly:
 req.construct-type: function